j19sch/j19sch.github.io/pages/my-lists/reading-list.md

 # Reading list

 ### 2022
-- Sooner Safer Happier: Antipatterns and Patterns for Business Agility - Jonathan Smart with Zsolt Berend, Myles Ogilvie and Simon Rohre (book club)
+- Sooner Safer Happier: Antipatterns and Patterns for Business Agility - Jonathan Smart with Zsolt Berend, Myles Ogilvie and Simon Rohre
+- The Pathless Path: Imagining a New Story For Work & Life - Paul Millerd

 ### 2021
 - Practical Ways to Lead an Innovative Organization: Modern Management Made Easy, Book 3 - Johanna Rothman